mmaulwurff/weapons-menu/README.txt

 2. If you want Weapon Menu to support your mod with Autodetection: there is high probability that it already is supported!

    Though for better autodetection results it would help if weapon class/actor names are meaningful and human readable, and not have special prefix.
    Examples of good names: SuperShotgun, Big_gun, hammer.
    Examples of bad names: Weapon1, autorocketlauncher, MYSUPERGUN, m8f_Shotgun.

+Note for HUD developers:

+Weapon Menu has API: CVar (see cvarinfo.txt) and ZScript (see WeaponMenuInterface.txt), so it can be integrated into your HUD.

 Author: m8f (mmaulwurff@gmail.com)